arizmuajianisan/char-generator/README.md

-# char-generator
+# Simple Char-Generator
-Random char generator
+Random char generator with specified lenght of char